-Children are encouraged to become responsible citizens through taking on responsibilities in the classroom, and in the wider school community such as school councillors, prefects,
+Children are encouraged to become responsible citizens through taking on responsibilities in the classroom, and in the wider school community such as school councillors, prefects, house captains and play leaders

-REWARDS AND SANCTIONS EYFS, KS1, KS2
+REWARDS AND SANCTIONS EYFS, KSI, KS2

 High but appropriate standards should be set in work and behaviour.
 Positive reinforcement of these standards by example and by rewarding achievement should be our goal.
 All rewards and sanctions should be consistently and fairly applied.